-In light of the looming TikTok ban, brands are grappling with how to navigate the shifting social media landscape.
+In light of a potential TikTok ban that has been extended to April 5, brands are grappling with how to navigate the shifting social media landscape.
 To shed light on this pressing issue, BENlabs sat down with Aaron Frank, Chief Marketing and Insights Officer, for a deep dive into how brands can prepare, adapt, and thrive amidst the uncertainty.
 From leveraging data-driven insights to exploring emerging platforms, Aaron offers strategic advice to help brands stay ahead of the curve.

-BENlabs: How should brands be preparing for a potential TikTok ban on Sunday?
+BENlabs: How should brands be preparing for a potential TikTok ban?

-When exploring platforms to pivot to, brands should consider specific audiences and where they can be best reached.
-Creators have different audiences across different platforms.
+When exploring platforms to pivot to, brands need to consider that creators have different audiences across different platforms.
 A creator who has been successful on TikTok will not necessarily be effective in reaching an audience on Instagram Reels or YouTube Shorts, for example.
-The best approach is to go where a brand’s target audiences exist on platforms, like Instagram and YouTube, and identify which creators on those specific platforms have built relationships with people the brand is trying to reach.
+The best approach is to go where a brand’s target audiences exist on platforms like Instagram, Snapchat or YouTube, and identify which creators on those specific platforms have built relationships with people the brand is trying to reach.

 In the end, it all comes down to data.
 Data collection is at the heart of a TikTok ban.
 BENlabs uses data to help brands not only understand their target audience, but also which creators can reach them across different platforms.
 Data has the power to cut through the noise, and should be the tool of every savvy marketer.

-BENlabs: Recent reports suggest TikTok might completely shut down access starting Sunday.
+BENlabs: Recent reports suggest TikTok might be purchased by a U.S.-based company before a ban takes effect.
 How should this change the approach for brands and creators?

-Aaron Frank: Brands need to be mindful that while TikTok could immediately go dark on Sunday, it could return just as quickly.
+Brands need to be mindful that while TikTok could immediately go dark on April 5, it is just as likely that it continues to operate in some form after then.
 We’re not advising brands to abandon the platform entirely — or the creators they’ve successfully worked with there — in their 2025 planning.
 Instead, they should focus on identifying target audiences across other social platforms to be prepared for any scenario.

 A shift from TikTok will make the social media landscape more competitive for brands.
 The winners will be those who use data and technology to understand audience migration and identify the right creators to reach them across various platforms.